 Chemical analysis of Bordeaux mixture found that one of the products produced was copper hydroxide (Lamichhane et al 2018).
 Many products contain the active ingredient copper hydroxide including Champion, Kocide, Nu-Cop, Previsto and many others.
 These formulated materials are about as effective for disease management as Bordeaux without the mixing problems.

-Formulations of copper hydroxide can vary considerably in the amount of free copper ion found in solution and the degree of effective disease control (Scheck and Pscheidt 1998).
+Formulations of copper hydroxide can vary considerably in the amount of free copper ion found in solution and the degree of effective disease management (Scheck and Pscheidt 1998).
 Use of a liquid formulation of copper hydroxide (Kocide LF) resulted in fewer free copper ions and more bacterial blight on lilacs than dry formulations (Kocide DF or 101).
-In general, dry formulations of copper-based pesticides have resulted in better fungal and bacterial disease control than liquid formulations in trials conducted in western Oregon.
+In general, dry formulations of copper-based pesticides have resulted in better fungal and bacterial disease management than liquid formulations in trials conducted in western Oregon.

 A formulation of copper hydroxide suspended in an alginate matrix (Previsto) has been effective against several diseases such as fire blight of pome fruit while using less overall copper.
 Pome fruit russeting can occur with applications of copper-based bactericides, but less russet was reported with Previsto used in arid production areas.